getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 1. We first fetch the first 10k unresolved issues for the projects found via reverse codemapping through Postgres, ordered by times seen.
 This is to prevent overloading the Snuba query if we pass in too many issue ids.
 2. Next, we have a complicated looking Snuba query that does the following:
     - Subquery to fetch the count of events for each issue id
-    - Query that filters on the subquery to 1) squash issue ids with the same title and culprit, 2) look for unhandled events that have the filename+function combo for any of the file’s function within the first 4 frames of the stacktrace, and 3) return the top 5 issues with the greatest count of events
+    - Query that filters on the subquery to 1) squash issue ids with the same title and culprit, 2) look for unhandled events that have the file name+function combo for any of the file’s function within the first 4 frames of the stacktrace, and 3) return the top 5 issues with the greatest count of events
 3. There is also some different logic being inserted depending on the language of the file.
 For instance, for JavaScript/TypeScript we also look for events that have `{any classname}.function_name` inside the file in addition to just `function_name` inside the file because of how JavaScript/TypeScript events are stored.

 ### Create comment